FACILITATED LEARNING FOR THE WELLESLEY COMMUNITY

 Created by Fiona Oliphant, Esq, '93 Back by surprisingly popular demand!
 This workshop explores in depth what it means to be an ally, the most effective ways to offer support, intervene, plan and execute action - with /in solidarity with BIPOC folx.
 Through presentation and discussion, white alums will have the opportunity to challenge themselves: what are you willing to give, and give up, to dismantle white supremacy?
 BIPOC are invited to grow stronger allyship with one another.
 Register HERE.

 The WAAT program is an intensive study group, developed by a group of WRJI leaders over a 2-year period of intensive study and facilitated by them.
-WAAT consists of 9- sessions, scheduled approximately 2 weeks apart, with reading and writing assignments in between, culminating in a personal anti-racism action plan.
+WAAT consists of seven 3-hour sessions, scheduled 2 weeks apart, with reading and writing assignments in between, culminating in a personal anti-racism action plan.
 WAAT is intended for those who have participated in the Opening Conversation or another anti-racism experience.
 Interest alums will be contacted as future cohorts form.
 Interest Form.

 In the "yet to come" aspect of our work, we would like to provide links and resources to take action recommended and developed by Wellesley Alums.
 Help us to build this by sharing your work at "Contact Us" on the Home page.